Make a difference with a career in nurse-midwifery

 |NM 641||Perinatal Complications||2||Spring 2|

 |NM 652||Evidence Based Practice Project||1||Summer 2|

 *Although the SU School of Nursing has a 1:4 clinical hour/clock hour ratio, the minimum # of hours is extended due to unique nature of Nurse-Midwifery case (1 birth/many hours).

-During the second year of study students will be on campus one week in Fall and Spring semesters, and will not be on campus at all in the Summer semester.
+During the second year of study, students will be on campus for a four day immersion in both the Fall and Spring semesters, and will not be on campus at all in the Summer semester.

 There is a Clinical Fee per course in Graduate Nursing